lrossi-dev/OCA-17/chap01/chap01.md

 * Packages essentially help us to organize and share code.
 It's easier to distribute multiple classes in a single package and it's easier to understand my code if I know from which package each class comes.
 * Missing `import` statements may cause a compilation error like: `error: cannot find symbol`;
 * Example importing and using the `Random` class is implemented in `NumberPicker.java` file;
-* The book states clearly that the exam doesn't try to fool you with invalid { import` statements, but just by reading that I guess I'll stay alert to the imports as well whenever they show up;
+* The book states clearly that the exam doesn't try to fool you with invalid `import` statements, but just by reading that I guess I'll stay alert to the imports as well whenever they show up;
-* The import wildcard ***** can be used in order to import all the classes in a package.
+* The import wildcard *** * *** can be used in order to import all the classes in a package.
 It's important to keep in mind that child packages are not imported;
 * Now as we all have learned in college, importing a bunch of unused classes (let's say by using the import wildcard) doesn't slows down your program.
 It's just usually considered a bad practice, since you may then stumble upon classes amidst the program that you're not familiar with and have a hard time figuring out from which package they're from.
 * The `java.lang` package is always imported;
 * Classes that are int the same package also don't need to import eachother, they're already mutually accessible;